slavkofirst/home/README.md

-- 👋 Hi, I’m @slavkofirst aka Sławomir Podolak
+- 👋 Hi, I’m @slavkofirst aka Sławomir Podolak.
-- 👀 I’m interested in make life comfortable
+- 👀 I’m interested in making life comfortable.
 - 🌱 I’m currently learning python language.
 - 💞️ I’m looking to collaborate on every fancy project with folks looking as high as possible.
-- 📫 How to reach me ...
+- 📫 How to reach me - https://github.com/slavkofirst/resume.github.io#contact  ...

 <!---
 slavkofirst/slavkofirst is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.